osisoft/PI-Cloud-Connect-Docs/content/download-and-install-pi-cloud-connect.md

     1. Log in to the system using the same account that the PI Connect service will be configured to use.

-    2. Open Internet Explorer.
+    1. Open Windows Control Panel and search for Internet Options.

+    1. Select the **Security** tab and then select **Trusted Sites**.

-    3. Add the following entries to the list of trusted sites:
+    1. Select the **Sites** button and then add the following entries to the list of trusted sites:

        - https://login.live.com/

        - https://ixsengine.picloudservices.com

        - https://dat-b.osisoft.com/identity

-         **Note:** Even if you want to use a browser other than Internet Explorer to access the portal site at a later time, these settings must first be configured in Internet Explorer.
-Other browsers and the Azure Authentication Library use the same settings.

        - https://*.servicebus.windows.net